nikunjlad/nikunjlad.github.io/_publications/02-classification-of-ivectors-for-dysphonia-detection.md

 skills: ["MATLAB", "Speech Processing"]
 ---

-This paper is based on classification of various voice disorders using non-invasive methods with the help of Machine Learning algorithms.
-In this work, voice samples for three disorders-Dysphonia, Vocal Fold Paralysis and Laryngitis along with normal speech samples are considered.
-A comprehensive database for each category (4 classes) is created.
-Using speech processing and feature extraction techniques, the relevant features are extracted, which are stored in a supervector using GMM-UBM.
-This supervector is then projected on a low dimensional feature vector known as 'i-Vectors' using total variability factor analysis.
-These extracted features are stored and a feature matrix is created.
-The parameters obtained hereafter are used to train the system using Support Vector Machines, Naïve Bayes and K-NN.
-The trained system is capable of classification of voice disorders.
-The accuracy using the above-mentioned classifiers is in the range of 84% to 96%.
+This paper is a comparative study of how Support Vector Machines (SVM), Naive Bayes and K-Nearest Neighbors (KNN) can be used for classifying three voice disorders - Dysphonia, Vocal Fold Paralysis and Laryngitis along with normal speech samples.
+For our study, we made use of the proposed I-Vector Feature extraction technique.